MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-restore-database.md

 Although you can use the same steps to restore any database, the AdventureWorks sample database provides a good example.
 It comes as an existing database backup file.

+>[!NOTE] To restore a database to SQL Server on Linux, the source backup must be taken from SQL Server 2014 or SQL Server 2016.
+The backup SQL Server build number must not be greater than the restore SQL Server build number.

 1. On your Windows machine, go to [https://msftdbprodsamples.codeplex.com/downloads/get/880661](https://msftdbprodsamples.codeplex.com/downloads/get/880661) and download the **Adventure Works 2014 Full Database Backup.zip**.

 > [!TIP]
 > Although this tutorial demonstrates backup and restore between Windows and Linux, you could also use a browser on Linux to directly download the AdventureWorks sample to your Linux machine.

 2. Open the zip file, and extract the AdventureWorks2014.bak file to a folder on your machine.

-> [!NOTE]
-> At this time, you cannot restore SQL Server 2016 database backups to SQL Server on Linux.
-Database backups must have been created with SQL Server 2014 or prior.

 ## Transfer the backup file to Linux